 Check to Digital

-Homeowners whose most recent payment was made by check through an eligible bank lockbox receive a specialized version of the Upcoming Payment Due email.
-This email lets them switch to digital payments in a single click, without entering any bank account information.
+Homeowners whose most recent payment was made by check may be eligible to switch to digital payments in a single click, without entering any bank account information.

-With the homeowner's authorization, Vantaca uses the bank information from their most recent check image to pre-populate the payment screen.
+With the homeowner's authorization, Vantaca uses the bank account from their most recent check payment to pre-fill the enrollment screen.
 From there, homeowners can choose how to pay:

 How It Works